ohmpi/ohmpi/doc/source/source_rst/software/installation.rst

 For all questions related to Raspberry Pi operations, please refer to the official `documentation <https://www.raspberrypi.com/documentation/>`_

+In the "Raspberry Pi Configuration" (graphically: start button > Preferences > Raspberry Pi Configuration; in command line: `raspi-config` ), in the 'Interfaces' tab, make sure **I2C is enabled**.
+That will allow the Pi to communicate with the OhmPi measurement board.

 Step 2: Clone the OhmPi project
 ===============================